dwikler/tdwii_plus_examples/tdwii_plus_examples/certs/rootCA/rootCA.md

 # Root CA Directory

 This directory contains the files related to the root Certificate Authority (CA).

+When securing applications exchanging sensitive patient data within a hospital, the use of an internal CA is recommended as it allows more control and compliance to specific security requirements than a public CA (see [IHE-ITI ATNA profile](https://profiles.ihe.net/ITI/TF/Volume2/ITI-19.html#3.19)).
+Public CA are trusted by web browsers and operating systems and are generally recommended for internet-facing applications.
+This project's PKI uses an internal CA with a self-signed root CA certificate.
+The hospital IT department is typically responsible for managing the internal root CA and digital certificates.

 ## Contents